Water Utility Management

 As the nation’s largest drinking utilities, AMWA’s members face a complex range of management challenges.
 The association’s advocacy for science-based, cost-effective laws and regulations support water executives in their work to provide clean, safe water to their customers at affordable prices.
 Support also includes advocacy for tax-exempt bonds to finance water infrastructure, as well as federal funding programs targeted to advance the infrastructure needs of public water systems.

-In addition, in October 2016, AMWA released an overview of the green bond market in a whitepaper for members, posted on the Sustainability Committee Page.
 Publicly owned water utilities have achieved a competitive position by integrating into their operations the best practices found in both the public and private sectors, and so AMWA advocates for legislation or regulation that do not reflect a preference in favor of the privatization of publicly owned drinking water agencies (ranging from the sale of assets to contract operations).
 It is AMWA’s position that privatization decisions must be left to the local decision makers most directly affected.